 Family: Hylidae – Tree Frog family

 Besides the sadness from the loss of a species, the Rabb’s Fringe-limbed Tree Frog was really neat.
 The male frogs would grow spines on their hands during the breeding season.
-Males and females would breed in water filled tree holes.
-Males would watch over the eggs in the tree.
-Males would also back into the holes at night and let the tadpoles eat some of its skin, similar to what caecillians do.
-The Rabb’s Fringe-limbed Frog was the one species to do this that we know of.
+The breeding season was during the rainy season from March to May.
+For breeding, males and females would breed in water filled tree holes.
+After mating, males would watch over the eggs in the tree and defend them from predators.
+The males would also back into the holes at night and let the tadpoles eat some of its skin, similar to what caecillians do.
+They were the only known species to do this that we know of.